phalcon-orphanage/docs/fr/reference/tutorial-invo.rst

     {

         if ($this->request->isPost()) {
-            //create the query conditions
+            // create the query conditions
         } else {
-            //paginate using the existing conditions
+            // paginate using the existing conditions
         }

-        //...
+        // ...

     }